sarvjeets/irun/README.md

 You can then interactively run commands from the file using the following
 keys:
 - 'e': Execute the current line/command.
+- 'E': Edit the current line before executing.
-- 'j': Move to the next line (without executing the current line).
+- 'j': Move to the next line.
 - 'k': Move to the previous line.
 - 'q': Quit
-- 'E': Edit the current line before executing.

 Anytime in between you can use the tmux session as usual.
 For example, you can move to the shell by pressing Ctrl-B ; and then move back to the